What is an Estate Sale?

 How Much Can I Make in an Estate Sale?

 Unlike flea markets and garage sales, people come to estate sales in search of genuine treasure.
 Of course, they want to get a great bargain for their effort.
-How much you can make depends mostly on the items you are selling, their condition, and their perceived value in the eyes of bidders.
+How much you can make depends mostly on the items you are selling, their condition and their perceived value in the eyes of bidders.
 The more bidders who are interested in a particular item, the more money you stand to make as they will compete for the privilege of taking their prize home with them.
 Having years of experience hosting estate sales in the greater Washington, DC area, a professional estate liquidator like iStuffSellers will market your estate sale to qualified repeat and new buyers alike.

 What Happens if Something Isn’t Sold During the Estate Sale?

 It is rare when every item sells during an estate sale.
 Some things are just more difficult to sell than others.
 However, that doesn’t mean that all is lost.
-When something doesn’t sell during the sale, it can be placed within an offsite auction.
+When something doesn’t sell during the sale, it can be placed in an offsite auction.
 You can take the item and attempt to sell it yourself.
-Or, you can hold onto the item until it appreciates in value or you decide to donate it and take the tax deduction.
+Or, you can hold onto the item until it appreciates or you decide to donate it and take the tax deduction.

 Is an Estate Sale Different Than a Garage Sale?